RefactoringGuru/design-patterns-php/README.md

 #### 1. What is the _Client Code_?

-_Client_ means _client of classes, defined as part of a pattern_, which is simply the caller of the given methods or user of the given classes.
+_Client_ means _client of classes, defined as part of a pattern_, which is merely a caller of the given methods or a user of the given classes.
 In other words, it's the part of your application's code that uses the pattern's classes.

+#### 2. I don't understand the roles you're referring to in RealWorld examples.

+Take a look at the structural example first.
+There you'll find detailed descriptions of each class in a pattern, its role, and connection to other classes.

 ## Contributor's Guide